 To repeat: Only pure faith allows one to embrace all magisteria, that of science, religion, philosophy, and especially sex, while preserving your intellectual integrity.
 There are false claimants of science (pseudo-science), of religion (pseudo-religion), of philosophy (pseudo-philosophy), and sex (not so good sex).
 As a faithist you may have carnal knowledge of all and feel good about it.

 Faith is based on a single truism: If it feels good, believe it.
 Faith is not a religion, organized or otherwise, but is the religious life incarnate.
 It is a doxastically faith-based way of knowing.
 Reason doesn't need faith.
 Faith doesn't need reason.
 Humans, if James is right, need both.
 To be religious is be a faith-er, to be religious and coherent is to be a fideist — to assert that faith is separate and trumps evidence (and all concepts of reality).
 As the first fideist, Tertullian, put it, "what indeed does Athens have to do with Jerusalem?"
 Today's rationalists are latter-day Greeks.
-Today's faithers are the true believers who have always been present as members of the default culture from which the doubtful, the unbelievers have parted company.
+Today's faithers are the true believers who have always been present as members of the default culture from which the doubtful, the unbelievers and dogmatic believers have parted company.
 Faithism is merely the one true faith that makes no reality-based claims, unlike pseudo-faiths which do.

 There have been many beliefs.
 There can and indeed should be as may faiths as there are believers.
 In the realm of faith (free from genocidal proclivities), doxastic openness must rein.
 It may seem that in the magisterium of faith, "anything goes," but only beliefs that perfectly mirror what truly feels good to the believer are true.
 This is a severe constraint that must vary from human to human, and may have to vary within the same human as they change in their passage through life.